maropu/lljvm-translator/README.md

 ![Python UDF benchmark results](resources/udf_benchmark_results.png)

-## Advanced topics: Optimizes UDFs in DBMS-like systems
+## Advanced topics: optimizes UDFs in DBMS-like systems

 There are many advanced research activities (listed below) to improve UDF processings in DBMS-like systems.
 This library has the almost same goal with these activities though, it employs more naive and practical approach;